LintaoPeng/U-shape_Transformer_for_Underwater_Image_Enhancement/README.md

 - 2021/11/24  We released the official code of U-shape Transformer

-- 2021/11/23  We released LSUI dataset, We released a large-scale underwater image (LSUI) dataset, which involve richer underwater scenes (lighting conditions, water types and target categories) and better visual quality reference images than the existing ones.
+- 2021/11/23  We released LSUI dataset, We released a large-scale underwater image (LSUI) dataset, which involves richer underwater scenes (lighting conditions, water types and target categories) and better visual quality reference images than the existing ones.
 You can download it from [[here\]](https://pan.baidu.com/s/1dqB_k6agorQBVVqCda0vjA)(lsui).

   ![avatar](./figs/data.png)